unsxxndxrk/sublime-text-theme-preset/README.txt

-One Dark Material must be installed
+"One Dark Color Scheme" and "One Dark Material - Theme" must be installed.